davidckim/david-compliance-monitor/README.md

 # Compliance Monitor

 A small Next.js app that uses AI to evaluate whether a reported action complies with a given guideline.
-Built as a take-home exercise for Ease.io.

 ## How it works